ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_3.typ

 === ls

-Short for 'list', lists the files in a directory. use the command line flag `-a` (short for 'all'), to show hidden files and directories.
+Short for 'list', lists the files in a directory.
+Use the command line flag `-a` (short for 'all'), to show hidden files and directories.

 ```sh
 ls